tuliofalmeida/bacteria/pipeline/README.md

 2. [MATLAB](https://fr.mathworks.com/products/matlab.html) (extensively tested on version R2022b, but the version must be with compatible python 3.9 our earlier)
    * [SuperSegger-Omnipose](https://github.com/tlo-bot/supersegger-omnipose)
 3. [matlabengine](https://pypi.org/project/matlabengine/) (version that match with your Python and MATLAB)
-4. Download the Python and MATLAB scripts here LINK (you can do this cloning this repo, also check the Instalation topic)
+4. Download the Python and MATLAB scripts here LINK (you can do this cloning this repo, also check the Installation topic)
 5. OS, the pipeline should work on Windows and Linux (extensively tested in Ubuntu 20.04.5 LTS)

-## Instalation
+## Installation

 1. Install [Omnipose](https://github.com/kevinjohncutler/omnipose) (check their tutorial)
 2. Inside the Omnipose environment you should install the matlabengine